t-d-k/LibreCrypt/docs/FAQ.md

 *A:* Oops.
 That was silly of you, wasn't it?

-If you've secured your volume with something like AES, then you can pretty much kiss goodbye to your data.
+If you've secured your container with something like AES, then you can pretty much kiss goodbye to your data.

-If you know what most of your password is though, then you could certainly write an application which would carry out a brute force attack on your volume, assuming those known characters.
+If you know what most of your password is though, then you could certainly write an application which would carry out a brute force attack on your container, assuming those known characters.
 How long this would take to run would depend on the cypher used, the strength of your password, and how much you remember of it.

 Note: This is not a security risk; that last comment **equally applies** to **any** encryption system which has been implemented correctly.

 * * *

 <a name="he"></a>
-*Q: Can I store an encrypted volume on a compressed NTFS drive?*
+*Q: Can I store an encrypted container on a compressed NTFS drive?*

 *A:*
 Yes, though there is nothing to be gained from compressing encrypted data, as it is unlikely to compress by any significant amount (if at all)